What Engineering Design Majors Need to Know

 Online Engineering Design Programs

-In the 2019-2020 academic year, 8 schools offered some type of engineering design program.
+In 2020-2021, 9 schools offered a engineering design program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|